mr-CJ-ams/OptiMark/README.md

 appears to be an Optical Mark Recognition (OMR) system for capturing and analyzing user-inputted answers from a form.

+# Summary of OptiMark Software Functions and Features:

+OptiMark offers the following functions:

+1. Optical Mark Recognition (OMR):

+• Efficiently scans and captures data from answer sheets containing marked bubbles.

+• Detects and interprets bubble markings accurately and swiftly

+2. Scanning and Data Capture:

+• Seamlessly integrates with scanning devices to digitize answer sheets.

+• Ensures high-quality image capture and precise extraction of bubble data.

+3. Answer Key Configuration:

+• Allows users to define answer keys or scoring rubrics for automated result calculation.

+• Supports flexible marking schemes, including single or multiple correct answers per question.

+4. Result Calculation:

+• Automates the calculation of individual and aggregate scores based on the provided answer keys.

+• Generates accurate and reliable results, saving time and effort for educators.

+5. Error Detection and Verification:

+• Can detect multiple answers and rejects it

+• Includes built-in mechanisms to detect potential scanning or marking errors.

+• Provides verification tools for reviewing and validating captured data, ensuring data accuracy.

-Here is an overview of the logic and interactions between the users and the software based on the provided code:
+# Here is an overview of the logic and interactions between the users and the software based on the provided code:

-1. StartScreen:
+# 1. StartScreen:

    • When the application starts, it displays the StartScreen.